wp-plugins/adblock-notify-by-bweb/README.txt

 = Plugin Capabilities =

-* Detect adBlocker (eg Adblock Plus) by three check methods
+* Detect adBlocker (eg Adblock Plus) by 2 check methods
+* Random selectors and files name to prevent adblock to block the plugin
 * Custom notification message with jQuery Popup ([Reveal by ZURB](http://zurb.com/playground/reveal-modal-plugin)) or Javascript redirect
 * Replace blocked ads by custom message
-* Three available options to notify your users
+* 3 available options to notify your users
 * Help you increase your ads income with a passive approach
 * Responsive design friendly
 * Enqueue scripts & CSS files only when necessary